shaivighoshdop/Marketmania/README.md

-Inspired by the idea of stock market predictors and intelligent bots, this project is illustrating a bot for Discord in a specific Discord guild, that would provide daily news and updates regarding the stock market and also show forecasts.
+Inspired by the idea of stock market predictors and intelligent bots, this project illustrates a bot for Discord in a specific Discord guild, that would provide daily news and updates regarding the stock market and also show forecasts.